Faxmachinen/wddthemater/README.md

     * night
       * ...

-The "day" and "night" folders exist just to tell the script how to group the images.
+The `day` and `night` folders exist just to tell the script how to group the images.
 During processing, the script will move and rename the images.
 After a successful run, the structure should look like this:

 * SomeFolder
   * Theme1